About the Event

-This presentation discussed the techniques developed for a 2010 accessibility evaluation of the Twin Cities metropolitan region as part of the interdisciplinary Access to Destinations project.
+This presentation will discuss the techniques developed for a 2010 accessibility evaluation of the Twin Cities metropolitan region as part of the interdisciplinary Access to Destinations project.
 The 2010 accessibility evaluation sought to generate an accurate representation of accessibility in 2010 and to identify data sources, methods, and metrics that can be used in future evaluations.

 David Levinson is a professor of civil engineering at the University of Minnesota and co-leader of the Access to Destinations study.
 His current research focuses on understanding the process of network growth, evaluating transportation technology and policy, and modeling travel behavior.